merledu/TileLink/docs/index.md

 | a_size[1:0] | Size in Bytes (2^a_size) | a_mask[3:0] | Description
 | :------: | :-----: | :------: | ----------- |
 | 'd2 | 4 byte | 'b1111 | Write all byte lanes of the data.

+**Note**: The 'd represents decimal representation and 'b represents the binary representation in the table above.
+The `a_mask` bits are contiguous i.e they are side by side an not like `b1001` and so on.
+This is not allowed by the specification.

 #### PutPartialData
 `a_mask` selects the byte lanes to be written.
 During `PutPartialData` the `a_size` can be either 0, 1 or 2 and `a_mask` will select the corresponding byte lane to write.